-MATTER TO BE COMMUNICATED AUDITORS' RESPONSE Major issues discussed with management prior None. to retention Any major accounting, auditing or reporting issues discussed with management in connection with our initial or recurring retention.
+MATTER TO BE COMMUNICATED AUDITORS' RESPONSE Major issues discussed with management prior to retention None.
+Any major accounting, auditing or reporting issues discussed with management in connection with our initial or recurring retention.
 Consultations with other accountants None of which we are aware.
 When management has consulted with other accountants about significant accounting or auditing matters.
 Written representations See "Management Representation Letter" section.
-A description of the written representations the auditor requested (or a copy of the representation letter).
+A description of the written representations the See Management Representation Letter Section. auditor requested (or a copy of the representation letter).
 Internal control deficiencies See "Internal Control Findings" section.
 Any significant deficiencies or material weaknesses in the design or operation of internal control that came to the auditors' attention during the audit.
 Fraud and illegal acts We are unaware of any fraud or illegal acts involving Fraud involving the Foundation's management, management or causing material misstatement of or those responsible for internal controls, or the financial statements. causing a material misstatement of the financial statements, where the auditor determines there is evidence that such fraud may exist.
 Any illegal acts coming to the auditors' attention involving the Foundation's management and any other illegal acts, unless clearly inconsequential.
 Other information in documents containing Our responsibility related to documents (including audited financial statements annual reports, websites, etc.) containing the The external auditors' responsibility for financial statements is to read the other information information in a document containing audited to consider whether: financial statements, as well as any procedures Such information is materially inconsistent with performed and the results. the financial statements; and We believe such information represents a material misstatement of fact.
 We have not been provided any such items to date and are unaware of any other documents that contain the audited financial statements.

-Accounting Policies, Judgments and Sensitive Estimates & CRI Comments on Quality
+Stanley G. Tate Florida Prepaid College Foundation, Inc. Accounting Policies, Judgments and Sensitive Estimates & CRI Comments on Quality